gopi-suvanam/scribbler/README.md

 ### _Simple Interface for Experimenting in JavaScript.
 Developed for Open Source using Open Source_
 ### [Use here (No login required)](https://app.scribbler.live/#github:gopi-suvanam/jsnb/examples/Hello-world.jsnb).

-Notebook for javascript experimentation (in the browser).
-Overview:
+Browser-based JavaScript Notebook:
-- [x] Easy to use javascript experimentation tool.
-Runs without backend (node.js/npm/pip install/ngnix etc etc).
-Can be used online or offline.
+- [x] Easy experimentation with no backend setup (no Node.js or npm required).
-- [x] Has a minimalistic UI to put focus on user generated code/content.
-It is light-weight as it uses minimal external libraries for styling.
+- [x] Accessible online or offline.
+- [x] Minimalistic UI for focused coding.
+- [x] Lightweight with minimal external libraries.
-- [x] Comes pre-loaded with Plotly, and DI-Libs for power usage.
-Third-party libraries/modules can be easily loaded.
+- [x] Preloaded with Plotly and DI-Libs for enhanced data visualization and functionality.
+- [x] Easily extensible with third-party libraries and modules

 [Join Our Discord Server](https://discord.com/invite/uxNSsWunwU)